robertoleonecicognani/Online-Reactable/README.md

 Tone.js ‘disconnect’ method is used.[ * ](https://tonejs.github.io/docs/14.7.77/ToneAudioNode#disconnect)

 ## Knobs
-We used an open source library for a knob implementation that allows to change their values on the fly with an user input.
+We used an open source library for a knob implementation that allows to change their values on the fly with an user input.<br>
 We partially altered the library so that the knobs move accordingly to the associated buttons.
 We also added a few properties, such as IDs for defining which knob correspond to which effect.[ * ](https://www.cssscript.com/canvas-javascript-knob-dial-component/)

 ![alt text](https://github.com/robertoleonecicognani/Online-Reactable/blob/main/readMeImages/knob.png?raw=true)<br>
 <br>